coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.3.5 [19/02/17] =

+* Fix: Image Widget Deluxe extra options not displaying
+* Fix: Don't reverse the order or right aligned items in the mobile menu for RTL languages
+* Fix: Keyboard navigation

 = 2.3.4 [15/01/16] =